Cincinnati Black Musicians Have Made a Mark in American Music.

 John Legend

-• In 2017, Legend was the recipient of Smithsonian Magazine’s American Ingenuity Award for Performing Arts.
+- In 2017, Legend received Smithsonian Magazine’s American Ingenuity Award for Performing Arts.

 Mel Carter

-Mel Carter is an American singer in the era of Motown most known for his ballads.
-His biggest success was the Top 10 Billboard Hot 100 hit “Hold Me, Thrill Me, Kiss Me,” which reached Number 8 in 1965.
-It sold over one million copies, and was awarded a gold disc.
+Mel Carter is an American singer born in Cincinnati, Ohio, from the Motown era, best known for his ballads.
+The Top 10 Billboard Hot 100 hit “Hold Me, Thrill Me, Kiss Me” reached Number 8 in 1965 and was Carter’s most significant success.
+Carter’s single sold over one million copies and received a gold disc award.

 Midnight Star

-Midnight Star was formed in the 70s at Kentucky State University by Cincinnati native trumpeter Reggie Calloway, vocalist Belinda Lipscomb, guitarist/drummer/vocalist Melvin Gentry, bassist Kenneth Gant, multi-instrumentalist Bill Simmons, keyboard player/vocalist Bo Watson and guitarist/keyboardist Jeff Cooper, as a self-contained group.
+Midnight Star was formed as a self-contained group at Kentucky State University in Frankfort in the 1970s by Reggie Calloway, Belinda Lipscomb, Melvin Gentry, Kenneth Gant, Bill Simmons, Bo Watson, and Jeff Cooper.

-The funky band’s fourth album, No Parking on the Dance Floor, was released in 1983, and proved to be their breakout.
-Featuring a mix of R&B, disco and funk with vocoder vocals, the album hit No. 2 on the Billboard magazine Top Black Albums chart and No. 27 on the Billboard Top LPs & Tape and it went double platinum in the U.S. Its first single, “Freak-A-Zoid”, went to No. 2 on the U.S. Black Singles chart.
+In 1983, the funky band released their fourth album, No Parking on the Dance Floor, which proved their breakout.
+Featuring a mix of R&B, disco, and funk with vocoder vocals, the album hit No. 2 on the Billboard magazine Top Black Albums chart and No. 27 on the Billboard Top LPs & Tape chart, and it went double platinum in the US Its first single, “Freak-A-Zoid,” went to No. 2 on the U.S. Black Singles chart.

 Related Article: Jazz events and venues in Cincinnati